segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 The Segment SDK also collects the [Advertising ID](https://developer.android.com/google/play-services/id.html) provided by Play Services.
 Make sure the Play Services Ads library is included as a dependency for your application.
 This is the ID that should be used for advertising purposes.
 This value is set to `context.device.advertisingId`.

-Segment also generates an unique ID by using the [DRM API](https://source.android.com/devices/drm) as `context.device.id`.
-Some destinations rely on this field being the Android ID, so double check the destinations' vendor documentation.
-If you choose to override the default value, make sure the identifier you chose complies with Google's [User Data Policy](https://support.google.com/googleplay/android-developer/answer/10144311).
+Segment also generates a unique ID by using the [DRM API](https://source.android.com/devices/drm) as `context.device.id`.
+Some destinations rely on this field being the Android ID, so be sure to double-check the destination's vendor documentation.
+If you choose to override the default value, make sure the identifier you choose complies with Google's [User Data Policy](https://support.google.com/googleplay/android-developer/answer/10144311).

 > warning ""
 > **Note:** From `4.10.1`, Segment no longer collects the [Android ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) to comply with Google's [User Data Policy](https://support.google.com/googleplay/android-developer/answer/10144311).